 - Do you have the desired attributes or requested skills and abilities listed in the job posting?

-Use the qualifications section to determine if this is the right job for you.
-We may receive over 100 hundred applications for one job posting.
-Applicants who meet the minimum qualifications and most of the desired attributes or requested skills listed in the job posting have a higher success rate for getting interviewed and ultimately getting hired.
+Use the qualifications section of the job posting to determine if it's the right job for you.
+We may receive hundreds of applications for one job posting.
+Applicants who meet the minimum qualifications and most of the desired attributes or requested skills listed in the job posting have a higher success rate for being interviewed and ultimately getting hired.

-- Write your application or resume to the job.
-Highlight how your work experience matches the qualifications listed in the job posting.
-No two jobs are usually the same.
-Change your application or resume to address the unique qualifications for the job.
+- Ensure that your application and/or resume highlights how your experience matches the qualifications listed in the job posting.
+No two jobs are exactly the same, so modify your application as needed to ensure it addresses the unique qualifications for each job.

 - Make your application materials easy to read.
 Bullets are a great way of listing job duties in a clean format that is easy to read.
 Action words make a big impact.
 Start your bulleted items with an action word.

 - Keep the hiring manager and recruiter in mind.
 Busy hiring managers and recruiters are reviewing hundreds of applications daily.
-Don't make them hunt through multiple paragraphs to find your job qualifications.
-Lay it out for them in simple and short sentences.
+Help them easily identify your qualifications by using simple and short sentences rather than lengthy paragraphs.

 - Highlight your soft skills.
 Soft skills are your abilities to interact and get along with others.
-Your soft skills, more often than not, are why you are hired.
 Use specific phrases to describe your soft skills.
-If you are a problem solver, you might list something like this...
+If you are a problem solver, you might list something like this: "Decreased staff turnover by creating an onboarding program that helped new employees relate their work to the company mission."

-- Proof read, proof read, and then have someone else proof read.
-Your application or resume says a lot about you, for instance, your attention to detail.
+- Proofread your application materials.
 Don't let typos and misspelled words detract from your experience and skills.

-- Check-out the agency's website.
+- Review the agency's website.
 Doing your homework and knowing a little something about the agency's purpose and mission makes a big impression.

 - Review the job posting and position description again.
-You got the interview because your application or resume showed you are a potential good fit for the job.
-Familiarize yourself with the job description and qualifications and how your skills match the needs of the job.
+Familiarize yourself with the job duties and qualifications and think about how your skills match the needs of the job.

 - Tell me about a time...We often use behavioral interviewing because past performance is a good predictor of future performance.
 You'll need to come up with some good examples that show you have the qualifications listed in the job posting, particularly the soft skills.

-- STAR answers.
-A STAR response helps you give a complete answer to an interview question.
+- STAR/SOAR: A response that includes STAR/SOAR helps you give a complete answer to an interview question.

 - Situation - Describe the situation to give context to your example

-- Task - State the task or what you needed to do
+- Task/Obstacles - State the task and what you needed to do, or the obstacles and how your overcame them

 - Action - Identify the actions you took to get the task completed